tiagojsag/playbook/guidelines/hiring.md

 [Betabeers](https://betabeers.com/post/): Promotes job openings for devs, in Spain only, 50 € per announcement Add more here

-### For Designers
+### For designers
 [Domestika](https://www.domestika.org/en/jobs): Mainly design/UX related jobs in Spain.
 Free.

-### For Data Scientists
+### For data scientists

 ### Others?

-## Selection Process
+## Selection process
 Once the post is live, collaborators will receive email updates about new candidates, comments or status changes.

-### Point-person
+### Coordinator
-A point-person will be selected (usually this role is occupied by the creator of the advert).
-The point-person role will have the responsibility of assigning new candidates to each of the process' collaborators.
-This can be done in a first came, first served basis.
+A coordinator will be selected (usually this role is occupied by the creator of the advert).
+The coordinator role will have the responsibility of assigning new candidates to each of the process' collaborators.
+This can be done in a first come, first served basis.

 ### Collaborator
-When a collaborator is assigned to a new candidate, he has the objective of getting the candidate through the hiring pipeline as soon as possible: either hiring the candidate or rejecting him.
+When collaborators are assigned to a new candidate, they have the objective of getting the candidates through the hiring pipeline as soon as possible: either hiring the candidates or rejecting them.

 <!--- I think we should give access to the candidates to more people, and not just the collaborators.
 This can allow a collaborator to reach out to a person who hasn't volunteered and ask/assign that person to help out in one of the steps.
 THOUGHTS ??